microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaEntitlementManagementAccessPackage.md

             - `[IsEditable <Boolean?>]`: Specifies whether or not an existing attribute value can be edited by the requester.
             - `[IsPersistedOnAssignmentRemoval <Boolean?>]`: Specifies whether the attribute will remain in the end system after an assignment ends.
           - `[Description <String>]`: A description for the resource.
-          - `[DisplayName <String>]`: The display name of the resource, such as the application name, group name, or site name.
+          - `[DisplayName <String>]`: The display name of the resource, such as the application name, group name or site name.
           - `[IsPendingOnboarding <Boolean?>]`: True if the resource is not yet available for assignment.
 Read-only.
           - `[OriginId <String>]`: The unique identifier of the resource in the origin system.
-In the case of a Microsoft Entra group, originId is the identifier of the group.
+In the case of a Microsoft Entra group, this is the identifier of the group.
-          - `[OriginSystem <String>]`: The type of the resource in the origin system, such as SharePointOnline, AadApplication, or AadGroup.
+          - `[OriginSystem <String>]`: The type of the resource in the origin system, such as SharePointOnline, AadApplication or AadGroup.
           - `[ResourceType <String>]`: The type of the resource, such as Application if it is a Microsoft Entra connected application, or SharePoint Online Site for a SharePoint Online site.
           - `[Url <String>]`: A unique resource locator for the resource, such as the URL for signing a user into an application.
         - `[Description <String>]`: A description for the resource role.